ServiceNowDevProgram/SlackerBot/README.md

 * Follow the template in the [CONTRIBUTING.md](CONTRIBUTING.md) document
 * Commit the file
 * Check your ServiceNow instance on the Parsers `x_snc_slackerbot_parser` table and verify the file was uploaded
-* Trigger the parser on a slack channel that your bot is in
+* Trigger the parser on a channel that your bot is in

-## Notes for setting this app up in Studio
+## Notes for setting this app up in ServiceNow Studio

 ***Never commit your tokens to GitHub***

 System Properties

-- `x_snc_slackerbot.SlackerBot.token` is your Slack bot's user token.
-Required to send messages back to your Slack server
+- `x_snc_slackerbot.SlackerBot.token` is your bot's user token.
+Required to send messages back to your workspace
-- `x_snc_slackerbot.SlackerBot.supertoken` is any admin token for your Slack server.
+- `x_snc_slackerbot.SlackerBot.supertoken` is any admin token for your server.
 Used for deleting messages (see in-app SRAPI).
 - `x_snc_slackerbot.maps.token` is your Google Maps token (if you wish to use the !iss parser)

 Scripted Rest APIs (SRAPIs)

-- `SlackerBot Event Handler` is used to validate to the Slack Events handler and to convert incoming chats to the x_snc_slackerbot_payload table
+- `SlackerBot Event Handler` is used to validate to the Events handler and to convert incoming chats to the x_snc_slackerbot_payload table
 - `SlackerBotGitHub` is used to automate the creation of parsers from ServiceNowDevProgram/SlackerBot/Parsers

 ## Available APIs/variables in parsers